sbadruddoja/sbadruddoja.github.io/_pages/about.md

 * December 2024 : Our paper titled "Evaluating and Defending Backdoor Attacks in Image Recognition Systems" is accepted at the 11th International Conference on Information Systems Security and Privacy.
 Authors : Syed Badruddoja, Bashar Allwza, Ram Dantu
 * December 2024 : Our paper titled "Randomizing Forger Selection to Improve Decentralization in Proof of Stake Consensus Protocol" is accpeted at the 11th International Conference on Information Systems Security and Privacy, Authors: Syed Badruddoja, Sasi Kiran, Ram Dantu
-* November 2024 : California State University, Sacramento anked #47 nationally out of 550 colleges and universities in the [Cyber Power Rankings](https://cyberskyline.com/data/power-ranking/fall-2024-national) in the Fall 2024 National Cyber League Competition
+* November 2024 : California State University, Sacramento ranked 47th nationally out of 550 colleges and universities in the [Cyber Power Rankings](https://cyberskyline.com/data/power-ranking/fall-2024-national) in the Fall 2024 National Cyber League Competition
 * August 2024: A new course "Introduction to Blockchain" is offered for the first time at California State University, Sacramento.
 * April 2024: Our paper titled "Revolutionizing Blockchain Consensus: Towards Deliberative and Unanimous Agreement" is accepted at "International Conference on Security and Cryptography (SECRYPT) 2024".
 * March 2024: My student Sasi Kiran awarded 2nd place in the Student Research and Creative Activity Spring Symposium 2024.